molleraj/CARDlongread-bioinformatics-tutorial/README.md

 ## Basecalling
 We basecall raw ONT data in POD5 format to unmapped BAMs using the ONT basecaller dorado.
 We currently use version 0.9.0 with the R10.4.1 E8.2 400bps super-accurate basecalling model.
 We also call 5mC/5hmC modification in the process.

 To ensure basecalling completes correctly, we compare the sizes of POD5s to corresponding unmapped BAMs to ensure they all fall along a line.
+We have previously done this by making a list of POD5 input and UBAM output sizes in kilobytes and plotting the input against the output sizes in Excel.
+Currently we are developing a python script to both prepare input and output size lists and then to find outliers relative to the regression line.
 ## Mapping to a human genome reference
 We map all reads to the human genome reference GRCh38 using minimap2 before checking for sample swaps and calling variants.
 ## Checking for sample swaps (case specific)